 Personal profile

 Mohammad completed his doctoral studies at Northumbria Law School.
 His doctoral thesis focused on an aspect of comparative analysis of two potentially conflicting legal systems, namely Public International Law and Islamic International Law to discover to what extent these two systems could legitimately complement each other in a plural fashion.
-Prior to his doctoral studies, Mohammad studied Bar Professional Training Course (BPTC) and Master of Laws (LLM) at Northumbria Law School and was called to the Bar of England and Wales by the Honourable Society of Lincoln’s Inn, London, in 2014.
+Prior to his doctoral studies, Mohammad studied Bar Professional Training Course (BPTC) and Master of Laws (LLM) at Northumbria Law School.
+He was called to the Bar of England and Wales by the Honourable Society of Lincoln’s Inn, London, in 2014.
 Mohammad is a member of the General Council of the Bar of England and Wales.
 He is also a Fellow of the Higher Education Academy (HEA).

 Research interests